 Any running workspace will automatically stop after some time of inactivity.
 Normally, this timeout is 30 minutes but is extended to 60 minutes if you have the Unlimited plan.
 Furthermore, Unlimited users can manually boost the timeout of a workspace to 180 minutes.
 This comes in handy, e.g. in case you want to go out for a longer lunch or meeting and don’t like restarting your workspace when coming back.

-The timeout will always be reset to the full 30 mins (or whatever is enabled) by any action - mouse move or keystroke - in the IDE.
+The timeout will always be reset to the full 30 minutes (or other applicable timeout depending on your subscription) by any activity — mouse move or keystroke — in the IDE.
 If the IDE is still open but the corresponding workspace has stopped, a dialog will pop up that lets you start the workspace again.
 Alternatively, you can just reload the browser or go to your workspaces and restart the workspace.

 For convenience, closing the browser window/tab containing the IDE reduces the timeout to 3 minutes.